 An agreement was entered into by Medtronic and United States Department in 2017 – a “Consent Decree” – where Medtronic agree to alter its behavior associated with the device.

 This was a significant move that the Department of Justice made, which is one that is reserved to be used with medical device manufacturers who are in need of direct supervision in order to protect the safety of patients.
 Medtronic was aware that is falling short and that its SynchroMed pain pump was dangerous.
 It also knew it was placing patients in serious danger with its unwillingness to comply with its legal requirements and its inattention.
+A lawyer in Atlanta could further explain the FDA’s response to Medtronic’s pain pumps, as well as your legal rights to file a claim against them.

 Currently, our attorneys are evaluating and investigating claims for patients who have suffered severe side effects from using a SynchroMed II pump.
 Please contact Schneider Hammers right away if you have diagnosed with any of the above serious conditions after you used a Medtronic SynchrMed II pump.